At Sapphire, we know that diverse and inclusive teams yield the best results for our funds, investors, and clients.

 - Publicly report on progress to deliver against these internal targets to support the transparency and accountability needed to drive change.

 The Investing in Women Code is a commitment to support the advancement of female entrepreneurship in the United Kingdom by improving female entrepreneurs’ access to tools, resources and finance from the financial services sector.
 As a signatory to the Investing in Women Code, my organisation is committed to a culture of inclusion and to advancing access to capital for female entrepreneurs.
 As a signatory, my organisation will:

 - have a nominated member of the senior leadership team who is responsible for supporting equality in all its interactions with entrepreneurs

-- provide HM Treasury, or a relevant industry body designated by HM Treasury, a commonly agreed set of data concerning: all-female-led businesses; mixed-gender-led businesses and all-male-led businesses.
+- provide HM Treasury or a relevant industry body designated by HM Treasury, with a commonly agreed set of data concerning all-female-led businesses; mixed-gender-led businesses and all-male-led businesses.

 - adopt internal practices which aim to improve the potential for female entrepreneurs to successfully access the tools, resources, investment and finance they need to build and grow their businesses, working with relevant players in the ecosystem.
 My organisation will review these actions annually and make this commitment publicly available

 Ecologi help team's to become climate positive by planting trees & funding the world’s best climate crisis solutions.

 Sapphire Capital actively contribute to Ecologi mission statement to become and remain climate positive.
 To dates, Sapphire's contribution helped the plantation of 500 trees and offset 50 tons of CO2.

 You can follow our achievement here.